mjspriggs/overview/glossary/glossary.md

 ### select availability
 {: #x9773835}

-A production-ready offering that is available for sale and accessible to select customers.
+A production-ready product that is available for sale and accessible to select customers.

 ### service
 {: #x2038343}

 A cloud extension that provides ready-for-use functionality, such as database, messaging, and web software for running code, or application management or monitoring capabilities.
 Services usually do not require installation or maintenance and can be combined to create applications.

+### service binding
+{: #x5333865}

+An association between an application and a service instance that contains the application credentials that are used to communicate with the service instance.

 ### service credential
 {: #x8878996}